AritraC1/TicTacToeGame/Readme.md

 # Tic-Tac-Toe Game

-This is a simple Tic Tac Toe game built using Kotlin and Jetpack Compose for Android.
+This is a Tic Tac Toe game built using Kotlin and Jetpack Compose for Android.
 It supports two game modes:
 - **Computer vs User** (single-player mode against AI)
 - **Player 1 vs Player 2** (local multiplayer)